luizbgomide/sovereign/rules.md

 Most toxins force a victim to make a [Physical](#physical) saving throw to resist their effects or mitigate their harm.
 Weak perils might grant as much as a +4 to the saving throw, while dire threats might apply a -4 penalty.

 If the save is failed, the poison or disease takes hold.
-Most poisons act quickly, inflicting hit point damage, adding System Strain to the target, or applying long-lasting penalties.
+Most poisons act quickly, inflicting damage, adding System Strain to the target, or applying long-lasting penalties.
 Diseases can have a slower onset but often apply the same sort of harms.

 A medic who treats a poisoned person within a minute of the poisoning can use a [healer’s kit](/equipment#healers-kit) to give them a better chance to resist.
 They may add twice their Heal skill level to the victim’s saving throw roll, or +1 if they have only Heal-0 skill.
 Once the poison takes hold, the victim has 1d4 Turns to live.
 The medic can counteract the toxin with an INT/Heal skill check at a DC of at least 10 for most poisons, or 12 or more for truly fearsome ones.